Get in touch to find out more about what we can do for you. Click here

 - The electricity contract for the rental apartment/purchased property.

 - A completed official set of residency application forms which are provided by the Surete Publique.
-Again we can assist with this if required as they are in French.
+We prepare these with the client.

 This entire process for an EU passport holder should take no more than three months, from start to finish.

 One can come and go as one pleases in Monaco.
 The three months required amount of time to be spent in Monaco each year does not have to be in one block.
-When the carte de sejour is due for renewal, the resident needs to produce the most recent 4 months electricity bills, a new bank letter (attestation) is required, with a copy of the valid property lease, the expiring carte de sejour and a new set of residency renewal forms needs to be completed( we assist with this process if requested)
+When the carte de resident is due for renewal, the resident needs to produce the most recent 2 months electricity bills, a new bank letter (attestation) is required, with a copy of the valid property lease, the expiring carte de resident and a new set of residency renewal forms needs to be completed( we assist with this process if requested)